Original Article: JavaScript — Inheritance, delegation patterns and Object linking

 What is Inheritance#

 In most class-based object-oriented languages, inheritance is a mechanism that allows one object to acquire all the properties and methods of another object.
-Although the class
+Although the class keyword was introduced in ES2015, JavaScript is not a class-based language.
+It is merely syntactic sugar and fundamentally still relies on the prototype chain.

 Classical Inheritance vs. Prototype Inheritance#